-• Mathematical induction can be expressed as the rule of inference
+Mathematical induction can be expressed as the rule of inference where the domain is the set of positive integers.

-$(P(1) \land \forall k (P(k) \rightarrow P(k+1))) \rightarrow \forall n P(n),$ where the domain is the set of positive integers.
+$$(P(1) \land \forall k(P(k) \rightarrow P(k+1))) \rightarrow \forall nP(n)$$

-- In a proof by mathematical induction, we don't assume that P(k) is true for all positive integers!
-We show that if we assume that P(k) is true, then P(k + 1) must also be true. - Proofs by mathematical induction do not always start at the integer 1.
-In such a case, the basis step begins at a starting point b where b is an integer.
+- 2 In a proof by mathematical induction, we don't assume that P(k) is true for all positive integers!
+We show that if we assume that P(k) is true, then P(k+1) must also be true. - Ore Proofs by mathematical induction do not always start at the integer 1.
+The basis step may begin at a starting point b where b is an integer.
 We will see examples of this soon.

-Validity of Mathematical Induction
+Validity of mathematical induction

-• Mathematical induction is valid because of the well ordering property, which states that "every nonempty subset of the set of positive integers has a least element".
+Mathematical induction is valid because of the well ordering property, which states that "every nonempty subset of the set of positive integers has a least element."